litestar-org/litestar/docs/usage/18-contrib/1-jwt.md

 ## OAuth2 Bearer Password Flow

 This backend inherits from the [`JWTCookieAuth`][starlite.contrib.jwt.JWTCookieAuth] backend.
-It works similarly to the `JWTCookieAuth` backend, but its meant to be used for OAUTH2 Bearer password flows.
+It works similarly to the `JWTCookieAuth` backend, but is meant to be used for OAUTH2 Bearer password flows.

 ```py title="Using OAUTH2 Bearer Password"
 --8<-- "examples/contrib/jwt/using_oauth2_password_bearer.py"